albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 |Open Aircraft Performance| Open Aircraft Performance
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Loads a ``lnmperf`` aircraft performance profile and shows the fuel report.
+Loads a LNMPERF aircraft performance profile and shows the fuel report.
 This menu item is disabled if the aircraft performance field in the logbook entry is empty or if the file was moved or renamed.